arpitbbhayani/arpitbbhayani.github.io/_posts/blog/2017-08-23-confusion-matrix-made-simple.markdown

 For an animal lover:

-> When a Dog is predicted as God and not Cat it comes under True Positive.
+> When a Dog is predicted as Dog and not Cat it comes under True Positive.

  - Dog - Positive Class
  - Cat - Negative Class